johnlspouge/submer-central-limit-theorem/README.md

 Parameterized syncmer schemes improve long-read mapping<br />
 bioRxiv: 2022.01.10.475696

 influenced us to generalize our methods for open and closed syncmers to their "parametrized syncmers".
+The main practical change in the code is in the parameters for syncmers.
+For example,

+python theta-from-closed-syncmer-count.py -k 10 -s 3 -n 100 -u 90 -c 0.95
+python theta-from-open-syncmer-count.py -k 10 -s 3 -t 1 -n 100 -u 90 -c 0.95

+are now called as

+python theta-from-parametrized-syncmer-count.py -k 10 -s 3 -t 0 7 -n 100 -u 90 -c 0.95
+python theta-from-parametrized-syncmer-count.py -k 10 -s 3 -t 1 -n 100 -u 90 -c 0.95

+where closed (k,s)=(10,3) syncmers are now parametrized (k,s, ts)=(10, 3,'0 7') syncmers,
+and open (k,s,t)=(10,3,1) syncmers are now parametrized (k,s, ts)=(10, 3,'1') syncmers.

 Our code estimates sequence length and mutation probability per base by using submer counts in central limit theorems.
 Presently, the submers can be of 3 types: parametrized syncmers, minimizers, or minimally overlapping k-mers.
 Note, however, the context-dependency of minimizers obstructed the estimation of the corresponding mutation probabilities.
 The code also calculates the first-occurrence probabilities (the inter-submer distance distribution) for each submer type.
 A general formula converts the first-occurrence probabilities to the alpha-run probabilities of